 Leadership development plans engage employees through leadership training, networking, soft skills, expanding and diversifying knowledge, creating a culture of mentorship, practicing self-discipline and communication, and overall focusing on big-picture thinking.
 All these qualities and skills prepare individuals for future leadership positions.

 Why is Leadership Development so Important?

-World economic forum suggested leadership to be an essential factor for future jobs.
-An article published on important future jobs focuses on human creativity, originality, critical thinking, initiative, persuasive and negotiation skills.
+Leadership is a critical factor for future job placement.
+An article published on important future jobs focuses on human creativity, originality, critical thinking, initiative, and persuasive and negotiation skills.
 Complex problem-solving, attention to detail, and resilience were also vital job requirements.

 ‘’Emotional intelligence, leadership, and social influence, as well as service orientation, are also set to see a particular increase in demand relative to their current prominence today.’’